ha5ha6/judy_blog/_pages/pgac.md

 where $$\hat{\nabla J(\boldsymbol{\theta}_t)} \in \mathbb{R}^d$$ is a stochastic estimate whose expectation approximates the gradient of $$J(\boldsymbol{\theta})$$

+### Advantages of Policy-based Methods

+- policy may be a simpler function to approximate, so that it learns faster and yields a superior asymptotic policy (this varies in the complexity of the policies and action-value functions)

+- the choice of policy parameterization is a good way of injecting prior knowledge

+- etc

 ### Action Preference

-In order to construct a differentiable policy for discrete action spaces, we can form a parameterized numerical preferences $$h$$:
+In order to construct a **differentiable** policy for **discrete action spaces**, we can form a parameterized numerical **preferences** $$h$$:

 $$h(s,a; \boldsymbol{\theta}) = \Phi(s,a)^T \boldsymbol{\theta}$$